 On F-Droid developers will find free source code for popular Android games & applications.

-Google itself provides great source codes for several types of android applications and you can totally depend upon it is you are worried about the security and quality at other sources.
+Google itself provides sample source codes in different categories of android applications for you to start your android application development learning.
 The source also provides a host of tutorials that will help budding developers learn more about android coding and its platform versions.
+Hosted at https://developer.android.com/samples/index.html, Google samples source code for Android app can be your best companion in Android app development learning.

 Another vast collection of open source codes reside at Fossdroid.
 More than 1000 source codes are spread across categories like application development, community apps, navigation apps, security apps and android games.
 As per Fossdroid team they take data from F-Droid source and organized very well on website that visitors can get basic ideas about app source code type, category and other important attributes.
 On Fossdroid users can also view apps based on its popularity and when it was uploaded.